 In order to minimize credit risk, the Group also pursues a diversification policy for its investments by making deposits with reputable financial institutions and, generally, for short periods.
 Consequently, there are no significant positions with any one single counterparty.

-Telecom has a wide range of customers, including individuals, businesses - medium-and-large-sized companies - and governmental agencies.
-Therefore, Telecom's receivables are not subject to credit risk concentration.
+The Group has a wide range of customers, including individuals, businesses - medium-and-large-sized companies - and governmental agencies.
+Therefore, the Group's receivables are not subject to credit risk concentration.

-Liquidity Risk:
+Liquidity Risk